openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

 Sorry for the long silence, I had some problems with my health, butnow all is ok.This mail
-      is brief midterm report for Â«Archlinux backend for OBSÂ».
+      is brief midterm report for «Archlinux backend for OBS».

 What is done: